Sign up here to get Ann’s Weekly Tips, to hear about upcoming classes, or to find out about new products.

 “Get Clear and Move Forward with Focusing” Audio Recording Remarkably, it’s in the very places where we feel uneasy and unclear that we can find the energy and wisdom to move forward.
 This introductory seminar includes a guided Focusing exercise that has been described as “transformational.”

-The following articles are available online for those interested in learning more about Focusing.
-The Library section is frequently updated with new material, so you may want to bookmark this page so you can easily return.
-This page shows articles in English.
-We also have articles in these languages:
+These resources here are available online for those interested in learning more about Focusing.
+Our Library section is frequently updated with new material, so you may want to bookmark this page so you can easily return.
+The sections below link to articles in English.
+We also have articles in the following languages:

 Completed Certification Projects